What rules should you follow for prospecting by email in Europe (B2B) ?

 However, each country sets its own rules that can be more or less restrictive: Single Opt-in, Double Opt-in, or Opt-out (definitions below) provided that the minimum level of privacy and data protection are enforced.

-The map of European emailing rules
+The map of Europe e-mailing rules

 The attached map sheds light on the rules and trends to observe in each European country.
 These rules are changing rapidly, it is better to stay on top before carrying out local marketing campaigns and remember that strictest local laws always apply.